 QMS has an active and co-ordinated student support system to assist students in making the transition from school to university.

 The way in which students are assessed will vary according to the learning objectives of each module.
-Details of how each module is assessed are shown in the Student Handbook which is provided to all students during their first year induction.
+Details of how each module is assessed are shown in the Module Outlines which are provided to all students during their first year induction.
 Accounting modules are typically assessed by a combination of continuous assessment and a final written unseen examination.
 Continuous assessment consists of:

 This involves the completion and submission of workshop exercises on a weekly and individual student basis.
 These are collected in the workshops from students each week and assessed, with the mark awarded contributing to the continuous assessment element of the module mark.
 The mark awarded reflects timeliness, presentation, accuracy and completeness of the required work.
 Consistent with employer feedback, students are also required to prepare and make a small group presentation on a pre-assigned case study type or discussion-based topic.
 In addition students are required to submit a 100 word summary on the accounting significance of each of the presentation tutorial topics.
 The group tutorial presentation and summaries are assessed, with the mark awarded contributing to the continuous assessment element of the module mark.